To apply, please submit the following documents through the Program Application link at the top of the page:

 The transition to independent learning and research is a crucial and often jarring point in every graduate student's career.
 This transition is even more difficult for students from marginalized groups, who often have smaller support systems and may face an actively unsupportive environment at their institution.
 The goal of this workshop is to support, mentor, and guide students at this crucial stage in their career.

 During the workshop, mentors will guide the student participants through the (often very daunting!) experience of trying to read a paper without being an expert in the area.
 The participants will be broken into small working groups, each focused on a recent paper in their area of interest.
 Each group will be assisted throughout the week by mentors, both early career mathematicians (late stage graduate students or postdocs) and faculty members.

 The professional development component of the Roots of Unity Workshop will focus on practical tools for navigating a research career, while building community and increasing access to professionals or near-peers.
 These will include in-person panels and activities during the workshop and follow-up (virtual) activities throughout the year to continue nurturing the community and connections.

-Applications will open in mid-fall 2021 (October or November) and will be due February 15, 2022.
+Applications received by February 28, 2022, will receive full consideration.
 Application decisions will be sent out no later than March 31, 2022.